 Sonia Murphy Partner

-Sonia Murphy has extensive litigation experience.
+Sonia Murphy is an experienced litigator who represents clients in commercial disputes, corporate bankruptcy and other civil litigation.
+Her practice is focused on resolving complex insurance coverage issues for policyholders, and includes managing litigation teams in disputes under commercial general liability, directors and officers, and property policies.
 She joined Gilbert LLP after spending six years in one of the most active litigation sections of the U.S. Department of Justice, where her practice included government contracts, government pay and personnel suits, and veteran and other benefit appeals.
 Before joining the Department of Justice, Sonia worked at several international law firms and for the U.S. International Trade Commission as an Attorney Advisor to the then-Chairman.
 Sonia has represented a diverse range of clients, from major corporations to private citizens.

 Sonia joined Gilbert LLP in March 2025.
-She serves as Chair of the Firm’s Diversity, Equity & Inclusion Committee.
+She serves as Chair of the Firm’s Diversity, Equity & Inclusion Committee and as a member of the Firm’s Evaluation Committee.

 REPRESENTATIVE MATTERS